The project so far

 Autumn 2020 – Winter 2021

 Installing the pipeline is a complex engineering challenge.
 After receiving permission to install the pipeline, we have been further developing the documents that govern how we will construct the replacement pipeline.

 In spring 2021, we released a local area specific timeline for installation that we have submitted to the ten planning authorities along the 90km replacement pipeline route, alongside a suite of management documents.
 These documents are subject to the approval of the local authorities as per the requirements of our DCO and govern how we conduct installation.

-To prepare for installing the pipeline, we will be carrying out early works in winter 2021.
+To prepare for installing the pipeline, we will be carrying out early works in Autumn 2021.
 This will involve site preparation and vegetation clearance to make sure the areas we will be installing in are ready for construction.